 Colombia has a rich history of indigenous artisanship; this is where the famous woven Wayuu mochila bags hail from, after all.

 But there’s so much more to shopping in Medellin and Bogota than handicrafts.
 Colombian women, and their fashion, are fun, worldly, and sexy.
-They combine a care for their country’s people and wild places, with investment in their appearance, and a penchant for pops of color.
+They combine a care for their country’s people and wild places, with investment in their appearance, support of BIPOC (black and indigenous people of color) and a penchant for pops of color.

 I’ve gathered up for you (with some help of my knowledgeable friends from the artisan Colombian website NOA Trade) the best authentic Colombian fashion shopping in Bogota and Medellin.

 Note that in Colombia, many boutiques are in private studios, where you have to buzz yourself in.
 But that’s where the good stuff is!
 I’ll note down for you when to expect that so you’re not left standing around awkwardly wondering what to do next.

 (PS.
 Here’s where to eat in Medellin when you’re pining for some healthy food.)

 Cra.
 35 #7-83

 You’ll have to get buzzed into this atelier of local designers and beauty brands, but it’s a gem of a find.
 Strike up a conversation with whoever is behind the counter, because the owners of the brands (most ethical and some sustainable) rotate through running the shop.
 Find lingerie, apparel, jewelry, and beauty, all of which is very modern and international in style.